EVIDENCE

 - Google Scholar (filter for peer-reviewed articles).

-9. What are “conflicts of interest” in medical research?
+9. What are””conflicts of interes”” in medical research?

-When researchers or journals have financial ties to companies (e.g., drug manufacturers), which may bias results.
+When researchers or journals have financial ties to companies (e.g., drug manufacturers), this may bias results.
 Always check for disclosures in studies.

 10. Can I trust news headlines about medical breakthroughs?